grand-mother/grand-ccin2p3/README.md

 **Note:**

-If you launch this script in "classical" SSH session, the plot appear more quickly, The compromise for long scripts and/or with plots is to launch them from a classic SSH terminal. **But you get a very powerful IDE**
+If you launch this script in "classical" SSH session, the plot appear more quickly, the compromise for long scripts and/or with plots is to launch them from a classic SSH terminal. **But you get a very powerful IDE**

 ## VS Code basic coding tips